sandeepdvn/cs50-pset1-sol/README.md

 # pset1-sol

-Please ping me if you have better solutions.
+Please ping me if you have any better solutions.